+· 8

 Aim: To familiarise yourself with the different types of Intellectual Property (IP) licences.

-Motivation : To become aware of, respect, and adhere to IP licenses used in academic resources.
+-Sin Motivation : To become aware of, respect, and adhere to IP licenses used in academic resources.

-Task: This needs to be written out, briefly.
+Task: This needs to be written out, briefly.Duration: 60 minutesTools: Discussion forum

-Tools: Discussion forum
+Resources:

 • List of OER Platforms (ROER4D, 2016)

+What to do:

-- Browse through some of the OER Platforms and their resources on the ROER4D site, and take note of different types of licences used. - Choose two differently licensed resources, and make a note of: - o the topic and URL where it can be found; - o to whom the course materials are attributed; and - o what other permissions have been granted.
+• Browse through some of the OER Platforms and their resources on the ROER4D site, and take note of different types of licences used.

+• Choose two differently licensed resources, and make a note of:

+o the topic and URL where it can be found; o to whom the course materials are attributed; and

+o what other permissions have been granted.

+How:

-- Work inidivdually for this activity.
+• Work inidivdually for this activity.

-- You may also use any other OER repository to search for your chosen resources.
+• You may also use any other OER repository to search for your chosen resources.

-- Upload your notes to the discussion forum.
+• Upload your notes to the discussion forum.

 Feedback: peer review

-- After you finish this activity, please read at least one other person's contribution to the forum discussion, and respond to them. - Take note of responses to your own post..
+• After you finish this activity, please read at least one other person's contribution

+to the forum discussion, and respond to them.Take note of responses to your own post Assessment: • Completing this activity will count towards your course portfolio.